Hypnotic-Development/Hypnotic-Client/README.md

 Navigate to where you extracted the Hypnotic Source
 Run `gradlew eclipse`, then, optionally, run `gradlew gensources`
 Import the folder into Eclipse as `Existing Projects into workspace`
-Click on the arrow next to be Debug button in the toolstrip, then click `Debug configurations`
+Click on the arrow next to the Debug button in the toolstrip, then click `Debug configurations`
 Expand `Java Application`, then double-click `Hypnotic-Fabric-1.17_client`
 Hypnotic should now run along with all of your changes

+## Compiled Builds
+Please get compiled releases from the latest Github Actions artifact, we do not keep up regular releases.